-For students who taking part in Realising Opportunities (RO):
+For students who are taking part in Realising Opportunities (RO):

 - All partner universities will give additional consideration to an application to them through UCAS*

 - Many partner universities will potentially give an alternative Realising Opportunities offer worth up to two A level grades*

 * Valid only on successful completion of RO.

 The RO Recognition Guide for students provides more information on the additional consideration and recognition given by RO Partner Universities to RO students when they apply through UCAS.

 - Increase their knowledge about research intensive universities and what they can offer students.

 - Have increased access to, and support from, all 15 partner universities – all research intensive universities.